 “My folks are into self sufficiency, so they grow most of their veg and fruit and heat the whole house with just a second hand range.
 They cook on that too.”

 “Yeah.
 I’ve a sister who’s older than me and married, Teresa.
 And a brother, Stanley, who is still at school.
+Don’t you remember I came back to his birthday party before our first date?
 I think I heard him come in just now.
 He’ll be very curious and ask you lots of questions.”

 “You must be Stanley.
 I’m Sophie.”

 “I play tennis and hockey.
 What do you play?”

 “I play rugby but I meant board games, cards, that kind of game.”

 “Stanley don’t show off.
 Behave yourself.”
 Tim intervened.

 “That’s alright.”
 I said to Tim.

 “I like games so hopefully we’ll get round to playing together.”
 I said to Stanley.

 “Great.
 Is it true your Dad’s a millionaire?”